wallarm/product-documentation/docs/latest/installation/oob/tcp-traffic-mirror/deployment.md

     chmod +x aio-native-0.8.1.aarch64.sh
     ```

-## Step 3: Prepare the configurarion file
+## Step 3: Prepare the configuration file

 Create the `wallarm-node-conf.yaml` file on the instance.
 The solution requires proper configuration to identify the network interface and the traffic format (e.g., VLAN, VXLAN).
 The example content of the file: